 To add or edit a username in LinkedIn, start by viewing your profile.
 You can do this be selecting your face in the top bar and clicking “View Profile”

 On this page are some links which allow you to add sections to your profile and edit information.
 There is also a button that gives you even more editing options.
 Click the button “Edit your public profile”

-Add your desired custom URL in the text box and click save.
-Be aware that your URL must be between 5 and 30 characters and can include only numbers and letters.
+Click the pencil icon and then add your desired custom URL in the text box.
+Click save.
+Be aware that your URL must be between 3 and 300 characters and can include only numbers and letters.